stan-dev/pystan2/doc/getting_started.rst

 .. code-block:: python

+    sm = pystan.StanModel(file='8schools.stan')
-    fit1 = pystan.stan(file='8schools.stan', data=schools_dat, iter=1000, chains=4)
+    fit = sm.sampling(data=schools_dat, iter=1000, chains=4)

-Once a model is fitted, we can use the fitted result as an input to the model with other data or settings.
+Once a model is compiled, we can use the StanModel object multiple times.
 This saves us time compiling the C++ code for the model.
-By specifying the parameter ``fit`` for the ``stan`` function, we can fit the model again.
 For example, if we want to sample more iterations, we proceed as follows:

 .. code-block:: python

-    fit2 = pystan.stan(fit=fit1, data=schools_dat, iter=10000, chains=4)
+    fit2 = sm.sampling(data=schools_dat, iter=10000, chains=4)

 The object ``fit``, returned from function ``stan`` stores samples from the posterior distribution.
 The ``fit`` object has a number of methods, including